 11. What is the mechanism of action for non-depolarizing neuromuscular blockers?

-They bind to nicotinic receptors on motor end plates, inhibit Ach binding competitively, and preventing muscle membrane depolarization.
+They bind to nicotinic receptors on motor end plates, competitively inhibit acetylcholine binding, and prevent muscle membrane depolarization.

-12. What is the non-depolarizing neuromuscular blocking agent sequence of paralysis?
+12. What is the sequence of paralysis for non-depolarizing neuromuscular blocking agents?

-Small and rapidly moving muscles first: eyes and face; large muscles on limbs and trunk next; and, intercostal muscles and diaphragm last.
+Small and rapidly moving muscles (e.g., eyes and face) are affected first, followed by larger muscles of the limbs and trunk, and finally the intercostal muscles and diaphragm.
 Recovery occurs in reverse order.

 13. What are three adverse effects of non-depolarizing neuromuscular blocking agents?

-Stimulation of histamine release, blockade of autonomic ganglia and vagolytic action.
+Histamine release, blockade of autonomic ganglia, and vagolytic action.

-14. What four non-depolarizing neuromuscular blocking agents cause histamine release and what are the effects and prevention?
+14. What four non-depolarizing neuromuscular blocking agents cause histamine release, and what are the effects and prevention methods?

 Tubocurarine, mivacurium, metocurine, and atracurium.
-Effects: hypotension and bronchospasm; Prevention: pre-medication with antihistamines.
+Effects include hypotension and bronchospasm.
+Prevention involves pre-medication with antihistamines.

-15. What two non-depolarizing neuromuscular blocking agents blockade autonomic ganglia and what are the effects?
+15. Which two non-depolarizing neuromuscular blocking agents block autonomic ganglia, and what are the effects?

 17. What are the pharmacokinetic characteristics of non-depolarizing neuromuscular blockers?

-Poor GI absorption, only administered IV, do not cross the BBB, eliminated in urine and bile as primarily unchanged compounds, some hepatic metabolites.
+They have poor gastrointestinal absorption, are only administered intravenously, do not cross the blood-brain barrier, and are eliminated primarily unchanged in urine and bile.
+Some have hepatic metabolites.

-18. What non-depolarizing neuromuscular blocking agent undergoes spontaneous non-enzymatic degradation and is therefore is preferred for patients with liver and kidney impairment?
+18. Which non-depolarizing neuromuscular blocking agent undergoes spontaneous non-enzymatic degradation, making it suitable for patients with liver or kidney impairment?

 Cisatracurium

-19. What interaction do non-depolarizing neuromuscular blockers experience with cholinesterase inhibitors (neostigmine, physostigmine, pyridostigmine) and why?
+19. What is the interaction between non-depolarizing neuromuscular blockers and cholinesterase inhibitors (e.g., neostigmine, physostigmine, pyridostigmine) and why?

-20. What allows acetylcholine to out-compete the competitive inhibition?
+20. What allows acetylcholine to outcompete competitive inhibition at the neuromuscular junction?

-21. What interaction do non-depolarizing neuromuscular blockers experience with inhaled anesthetics (isoflurane, halothane) and why?
+21. What is the interaction between non-depolarizing neuromuscular blockers and inhaled anesthetics (e.g., isoflurane, halothane) and why?

-22. What interaction do non-depolarizing neuromuscular blockers experience with aminoglycoside antibiotics (gentamicin, tobramycin)?
+22. What interaction occurs between non-depolarizing neuromuscular blockers and aminoglycoside antibiotics (e.g., gentamicin, tobramycin)?

-Suppress ACh release from motor nerve terminal and potentiate muscle relaxation.
+These antibiotics suppress acetylcholine release from motor nerve terminals, enhancing muscle relaxation.

-23. What interaction do non-depolarizing neuromuscular blockers experience with calcium channel blockers?
+23. What is the interaction between non-depolarizing neuromuscular blockers and calcium channel blockers?

-24. What are four considerations to the selection of non-depolarizing neuromuscular blocking agents?
+24. What four considerations should be taken into account when selecting non-depolarizing neuromuscular blocking agents?

-25. What is the neuromuscular blocking classification of succinylcholine and its mechanism of action?
+25. What is the classification and mechanism of action of succinylcholine?

-Depolarizing neuromuscular blocking agent; binds to nicotinic receptors on motor end plate, depolarizing membrane; insensitive to AchE; and, prolonged depolarization causes muscle paralysis.
+Succinylcholine is a depolarizing neuromuscular blocking agent that binds to nicotinic receptors on the motor end plate, depolarizes the membrane, and is resistant to acetylcholinesterase, leading to prolonged depolarization and muscle paralysis.

 26. What is the sequence of paralysis for succinylcholine?